cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 ## What is lernOS?
 lernOS is an operating system (OS) for livelong learning and learning organizations.
 The name is derived from the Esperanto verb "to learn".
 Like OKR lernOS can be used on different levels:

-* **Individual (lernOS mi, "I will learn"):** use it as a personal knowledge management and productivity tool for yourself
+* **Personal (lernOS mi, "I will learn"):** use it as a personal knowledge management and productivity tool for yourself
 * **Team (lernos ni, "We will learn"):** use it as a tool for communication and collaboration on team level
 * **Organization (lernos ni, "We will learn"):** use it as an agile management system for your whole organization